India could've seen 8.2L COVID-19 cases by Apr 15 sans lockdown, containment steps: Health ministry

 The AYUSH ministry has prepared a set of guidelines on respiratory health and to boost immunity.
 Districts have been asked to incorporate this in district-level contingency plan as well, he said.
 Agarwal also asserted that the country has no shortage of anti-malarial drug hydroxychloroquine, cited by many as a viable therapeutic solution to counter the coronavirus infection.

-To a question on the efficacy of the drug on frontline health workers, Head of Epidemiology and Communicable diseases at ICMR Raman R Gangakhedkar said, "Out study has not reached at the stage where the results can be analysed so as to draw a conclusion.
+To a question on the efficacy of the drug on frontline health workers, Head of Epidemiology and Communicable diseases at ICMR Raman R Gangakhedkar said, "Out study has not reached the stage where the results can be analyzed so as to draw a conclusion.
 The duration of exposure has to be long enough otherwise our conclusions may be wrong."
-Stressing on the use of hydroxychloroquine as a prophylaxis for healthcare workers and household contacts taking care of coronavirus positive case, he said "There is not evidence to recommend its use for general public."
+Stressing on the use of hydroxychloroquine as prophylaxis for healthcare workers and household contacts taking care of coronavirus positive case, he said: "There is no evidence to recommend its use for the general public."
 To another question, the ICMR official said, "Five lakh antibody testing kits ordered by the ICMR have not been received yet."
 He said over 1.7 lakh samples have been tested for COVID-19 in the country so far, of which 16,564 were tested on Friday.
-Out of these 16,564 samples, 14,210 were tested in 146 government laboratories under the ICMR network and the remaining at 67 private labs..
+Out of these 16,564 samples, 14,210 were tested in 146 government laboratories under the ICMR network and the remaining at 67 private labs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)